What is Catcher?

 Inventories

 As you may notice hard-coding services configuration either in the test or in test’s variables is not that flexible, as they are different for every environment.
 Catcher uses inventory files for environment-specific configuration.
-Inventories are stored in the inventory
+Inventories are stored in the inventory folder.
+They also support templates.

-You can create inventory file: local.yml
+You can create inventory file: local.yml and set variables there:

-And create develop_aws.yml
+And create develop_aws.yml with variables:

 When you run Catcher you can specify inventory via -i param: